francosion042/AI-Twitter-X-Bot/README.md

 # AI-Twitter-X-Bot

-AI-Twitter-X-Bot is a Twitter bot designed to post insightful backend development tips, facts, and jokes to keep developers informed and entertained.
+AI-Twitter-X-Bot is a highly adaptable Twitter bot designed to post dynamic content tailored to your preferences.
+Leveraging advanced OpenAi, it delivers a diverse range of content randomly generated based on the user topics and prompts

 ## Features

-- Regularly posts backend development tips, facts, and memes.
+- Utilizes cutting-edge AI technology to curate content based on user preferences.
-- Engages with followers through interactive content.
+- Fully customizable to post any type of content, from industry insights to humorous anecdotes.
-- Provides updates on the latest trends and technologies in backend development.
+- Offers the option to set up a mail server for receiving email notifications each time a new tweet is posted.

 ## Getting Started